-We operate in accordance with policies related to equal opportunities and bullying & harassment, and a policy related to migrant workers, which highlights our commitment to prevent illegal working in the UK.
+We operate in accordance with policies related to equal opportunities and anti-bullying and harassment policies, and a policy related to migrant workers, which highlights our commitment to prevent illegal working in the UK.

 LME and LME Clear operate internal pay bands aligned to external compensation data to ensure salaries are set at appropriate levels.
 All of our employees are paid above the minimum wage in all areas of the business.
-LME and LME Clear also publish an annual Gender Pay Gap report, available on the LME website, which aligns with our commitment to transparency in our efforts to bring greater gender equality to our business and the wider industry.
+LME also publishes an annual Gender Pay Gap report - and voluntarily publishes information for LME and LME Clear combined, available on the LME website, which aligns with our commitment to transparency in our efforts to bring greater gender equality to our business and the wider industry.